 If you are regular on my blog you might recall me mentioning before that when my husband and I first married we were informed that getting pregnant would be a challenge.
 I had these ugly little cysts that were causing the problem.
 Darn little guys!
 At 26 I was far from ready to have children, yet knew it was in our future at some point.
 The solution for me was to seek holistic healing.
 The difference between Eastern and Western medicine is that Western usually works a whole lot faster.
 Imagine when you take Excedrin for a migraine.
 It works within 20 minutes!
 Or no immediate relief and wait to see the problem corrected after about 18 months.
 Eastern healing can take months, even years, but the underlying problems that are causing the main issue, when fixed, are well worth the wait!

 My doctor had me drinking warm lemon water tea every morning right when I woke up.
 This jump starts the body and cleans out the organs.
-Then another tea 3 times a day with a whole bunch of herbs in-between.
+Then another tea 3 times a day with a whole bunch of herbs in-between and lemon cucumber water throughout the day.
 One of the main herbs that stuck with me was turmeric.
 One of turmeric’s healing factors is that it can shrink fibroid tumors and cysts.

 So during my year and a half (yes, that long to heal my body) of teas and spices and herbs I used turmeric in everything!
 I’m kind of the type of person that if you tell me something is good for me I will religiously eat it or consume it.
 Even if it is not very good in the first place, I will make a recipe to make it good☺